charles-clerk-dev/new-wave-stack/README.md

 ## Styling

 This template is pre-configured to use Tailwind styling.
-For more information about Tailwind classes and core concepts, check out the \*\*[Tailwind documentation](https://tailwindcss.com/docs).
+For more information about Tailwind classes and core concepts, check out the **[Tailwind documentation](https://tailwindcss.com/docs)**.

 ## Deployment